IBM/csm-dach-cloud-native-labs/day-1/customimages.md

 Successfully tagged localhost/myapache:0.1
 8997b9661025a5baa1b0fc5c4dfc73508ff32eb26afaa34ce752098c6f7fd58b
 ```

+__Please don't miss the dot (.)__ since it indicates the location of the source, in this case the current directory.
+The Containerfile must be in the same directory where the build command is ran.

 In the list of images, we see both the image we created and the base image:
 ```